 To get you started, here's a breakdown of the main schooling options you can expect in Singapore:

-Singapore’s education system is renowned as one of the best in the world, with students consistently ranking highly in global surveys.
+Singapore’s education system is renowned as one of the best education systems in the world, with students consistently ranking highly in global surveys.
 The local public schools are taught using an English-based bi-lingual system.

 Home-education is a helpful option for children who are not suited to mainstream schooling for whatever reason.
 Home-schooling is legal in Singapore, and foreigners are not legally required to send their children to a physical school.

-Online education offers support and structure for home-educating families.
+Online education offers structure and support for home-educating families.
 It provides a full-time curriculum-led education for children of school age who can attend lessons from home or wherever there is a stable internet connection.